Have you noticed small, knotted bumps on the roots of your plants? If so, then you are likely dealing with root-knot nematodes.

 11. Wood Vinegar

-This type of vinegar has proven to be effective in killing nematodes.
+This type of vinegar has the potential to kill nematodes in the soil.

-To use wood vinegar as a natural root knot nematode treatment, mix 10 ml of this vinegar with one liter of water.
+To use as a natural root-knot nematode treatment, mix 10 ml of wood vinegar with one liter of water.

 12. Neem Oil

-Neem oil also works against plant parasitic nematodes since they are so tiny.
+Neem oil also works against plant-parasitic nematodes.
 It will also kill nematode eggs.

 Prepare diluted concentrate and apply it as a soil drench and/or foliar spray.